-The Cooked meat products are chill-stored.
-Usually in vaccum-pack or in MA-packs, but are also distributed unpacked, i.e. stored in an aerobic atmosphere.
-Furthermore, in retail shops slicing is performed after the opening of packages, with subsequent storage in an aerobic atmosphere.
-During the aerobic storage of the cooked, the sliced meat products a mixed florrt composed of bacillus spp., micrococcus spp and lactobacillus spp. is reported to dominate.
-In addition, psuedomonus spp. may increase up to 105 Cfui\g.
-In the cured, the raw meat products, B. thermophacta, Moraxella spp\ psychrobacter spp. and the Pseudmonus spp. were retrieved.
-In addition good growth of yeast occurred.
-The Vacuum-packaging is frequently used for the cookehe nitrite favors the growth of the psychotropic lactic acid bacteria [91-97].
+The Cooked meat products are chill stored.
+The vaccum pack or MA-packs are also distributed unpacked, i.e. stored in an aerobic atmosphere.
+In the retail shops slicing is performed after the opening of packages, with subsequent storage in an aerobic atmosphere.
+During the aerobic storage of the cooked, the sliced meat products a mixed florrt composed of the bacillus spp., the micrococcus spp, and the lactobacillus spp. is recorded to dominate.
+In addition, the psuedomonus spp. may increase up to 105 Cfui\g.
+The cured, the raw meat products, the B. thermophacta, the Moraxella spp\ psychrobacter spp., and the Pseudmonus spp. were retrieved.
+In addition, good growth of yeast occurred.
+Vacuum packaging is frequently used for cooked meat products.
+The combination of the microaerophilic conditions, the presence of the curing salt, and the nitrite favors the growth of the psychotropic lactic acid bacteria [91,92,93,94,95,96,97].